milkmansson/toit-ema/README.md

 In addition, there is an excellent class in the main Toit library, called [Statistics](https://libs.toit.io/statistics/class-OnlineStatistics).
-The docs for this one show that it requires the values to be supplied in a byte array.
+The docs for this one show that it requires values to be supplied in a byte array.
 Check it out in case its good for your scenario.
-This library seeks to deal with an unspecified number of integers, floats and other values, whilst providing some functions to help with configuration.
+This EMA library however  seeks to deal with an unspecified number of integers, floats and other values, whilst providing some helper functions to help with configuration.

 ## Features